instantsearchplus/shopify-hydrogen-2/README.md

 ## Smart Collections Usage
 ### Adding Fast Simon fetcher function to the root loader
-- import `getSmartCollection` from `@fast-simon/storefront-kit` into the product page root file
+- import `getSmartCollection` from `@fast-simon/storefront-kit` into the collection handle file
-- Invoke `getSmartCollection` in your root loader function, passing the product id as a prop
+- Invoke `getSmartCollection` in your root loader function, passing category URL, uuid and store id as props
 - Pass down the results to the collection component.

 ```js